 Step 2: Enter the Title, Author Name, Description

-On the next page you will be prompted to enter your story’s title, your author name (they do accept pen names), and a description of your story.
+On the next page you will be prompted to enter your story’s title, your author name (they do accept pen names), additional authors, and a description of your story.

 Note that this is information for your story as a whole, not for the individual episodes.